silverailscolo/ejb/_posts/en-us/2024-04-19-reading-exif-in-jekyll.md

 page-id: exiftools
 title: Reading EXIF tags in Jekyll with exiftools
 date: 2024-04-19
+categories:
+  - software
+  - how-to
 tags:
-  - computers
   - web
-categories:
-  - software
 ---

 As I was migrating this site to Jekyll / GitHub pages, I am integrating data that was separate (and under the hood) up to now.